justinrpilot/BESTAnalysis/README.md

 std::vector<float> NNresults = m_BEST->execute(ijet);  // ijet is a pat::Jet
 int particleType = m_BEST->getParticleID();            // automatically calculate the particle classification
 ```
+The file `config.txt` is a configuration file that sets parameters for BEST.
+An example configuration file is provided in `BESTAnalysis/BoostedEventShapeTagger/data/config.txt`.

 - BuildFile
 ```BuildFile.xml